-On or after November 1, 2021, we may choose to redeem the Notes from time to time, especially if prevailing interest rates are lower than the rate borne by the Notes.
+The Notes are redeemable in whole or in part upon certain conditions at any time or from time to time at our option.
+We may choose to redeem the Notes from time to time, especially if prevailing interest rates are lower than the rate borne by the Notes.
 If prevailing rates are lower at the time of redemption, and we redeem the Notes, you likely would not be able to reinvest the redemption proceeds in a comparable security at an effective interest rate as high as the interest rate on the Notes being redeemed.
-Our redemption right also may adversely impact your ability to sell the Notes as the optional redemption date or period approaches.